saurya/flexible-jekyll/_posts/2020-07-09-thermodynamics-happiness.markdown

 I am an expert compromiser.
 It is almost second nature to me to play out the way an exchange would go: "Saurya wants something and reaches to get it, burns out and destroys a bunch of shit in the process, let's skip all of that and instead just ask for less, expect less, make our own joy and live outside of the coil and toil."
 But this isn't really a way of being human.
 It's a way of pseudo-enlightenment that borders more on self-punishment than true ascendancy of the spirit.

 As long as I want, I will suffer.
 A life lived without suffering is not life at all.
-Anyone who chases suffering or avoids the pursuit of contentment because of the potential of suffering.
+Anyone who chases suffering or avoids the pursuit of contentment because of the potential of suffering is getting it wrong.